johnnypogo33/virus2/README.md

     docker network connect starterkit_node_default nginx-proxy
     docker restart nginx-letsencrypt

-After 120 seconds the security certificate should work, but you will get "The provided host name is not valid for this server".
-This means you need to add your host to the allowed hosts.
-See the "Troubleshooting" section for details.
+After 120 seconds the security certificate should work.
 Now your site should work with LetsEncrypt.

 Creating new users
 -----